SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-checkout-resized.md %}

 Subscribe to this event if you need total control over the height of Swedbank Pay's payment frame.
-The payment instruments require individual heights when rendering their content.
+The payment methods require individual heights when rendering their content.
 This event triggers each time the iframe needs resizing during a payment.